GrammaticalFramework/gf-wordnet/README.md

 ## Treebank

-In order to make the lexical development more stable we have also started a treebank consisting of all examples from the Princeton WordNet.
+In order to make the lexical development more stable we have also started a treebank consisting of all examples from the Princeton WordNet (see examples.txt).
 The examples are automatically parsed with the translation grammar in GF.
 For each example there is also the original English sentence, as well as the Swedish and Bulgarian seed translations from Google Translate.